 For more information about using the networking quickstart, see the Networking documentation.

-Sign in to the Oracle Cloud Infrastructure Console home page.
+Sign in to the Oracle Cloud Infrastructure Console home page and select your region.

-In the Quick Actions section, click Set up a network with a wizard.
+In the Launch Resources > Networking section, click Set up a network with a wizard.

-Select VCN with Internet Connectivity, and then click Start VCN Wizard.
+Select Create VCN with Internet Connectivity, and then click Start VCN Wizard.

-Add the required information (in this example, the VCN name is VCN_OCI_Azure), click Next, and then click Create.
+Add the required information in this example and click Next, and then click Create.

-After the VCN is connected, its details page is displayed in the Console.
+After the VCN is connected, its details page is displayed in the Console as below:

 After the VCN is successfully created, you create a dynamic routing gateway (DRG).
 For more information about DRGs, see the documentation.

 Open the navigation menu.
-Go to Networking and then click Dynamic Routing Gateways.
+Go to Networking and then click Customer Connectivity > Dynamic Routing Gateways.

 Click Create Dynamic Routing Gateway.

-Enter a name for the DRG (in this example, OCI_Azure_Demo), and then click Create Dynamic Routing Gateway.
+Enter a name for the DRG for example, OCI_Azure_Demo, and then click Create Dynamic Routing Gateway.

 After the DRG is successfully provisioned, attach it to the VCN.

-On the details page of the DRG, click Virtual Cloud Networks under Resources, and then click Attach to Virtual Cloud Network.
+On the details page of the DRG, click Virtual Cloud Networks Attachments under Resources, and then click Create Virtual Cloud Network Attachment.

-Select the VCN that you created, and click Attach to Virtual Cloud Network.
+Select the VCN that you created, and click Create Virtual Cloud Network Attachment.

 For more information about creating an instance, see the Compute documentation.